Alder Buckthorn: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 1. Increasing Fluid Secretion: Alder buckthorn extracts can increase the secretion of fluids into the intestines, which helps soften stools and facilitates their passage through the digestive tract.
 This effect is particularly beneficial for individuals with constipation, as it helps to make bowel movements easier.

-2. Shortening Transit Time: Alder buckthorn can reduce the transit time of food through the digestive system by promoting peristalsis and fluid secretion, which can help prevent constipation and promote regularity in bowel movements.
+2. Shortening Transit Time: Alder buckthorn can reduce the transit time of food through the digestive system by peristalsis and fluid secretion, which can help prevent constipation and promote regularity in bowel movements.

 3. Stimulating Bile Flow: Some studies suggest that alder buckthorn may stimulate bile secretion from the liver, which can aid in the digestion and absorption of fats.
 This effect can be beneficial for overall digestive health.